 - Mexican company Plasticos IGA, S.A. (or “IGA”) held the license to make and sell Transformers toys in Mexico and Central America at the same time G1 was being sold in North America during 1985-86.
 In 1989, many of these were exported to Europe.
 Some of these are vary collectible due to unique color variants such as:

 - In continental Europe (not including Italy) the company Milton Bradley, (which was in process of being taken over by Hasbro anyway) Sold Transformers with packaging in four languages German, French, Dutch and Spanish.
 With Joustra holding the rights to many of the toys, Including Optimus Prime so MB excluded them and marketed Jetfire as the Autobot leader.
 Until a deal between MB (now owned by Hasbro) and the struggling Joustra (owned by Ceji), allowed their unsold toys to be released as MB Transformers in new packaging.

-Thundercracker sold Starscream’s packaging
+Thundercracker sold in Starscream’s packaging.

 - In Brazil the company Estrela released versions of certain recolored G1 toys divided into the Optimus (good guys) and Malignus (bad guys) factions.

 At least four different paint colors of the 6 original Mini Vehicles, Bumper included.

 (I really like the Constructicon colors of Green and Purple on the Gears repaint)